(Disclosure: Some of the links below may be affiliate links)

 On Wise, transfers are not free.
 You will need to pay between 0.3 and 0.7% fee on each transfer, depending on the currency pair you are converting money from.
 They are using a very complicated pricing system.

 As a side note, you can use one of the premium accounts of Revolut to increase the monthly limit for free transfers.
-If you are planning to convert a large amount of money, this could be worth it.
+This could be worth it if you plan to convert a large amount of money.

 Wise is better than Revolut for guaranteeing the amount the recipient will receive from a bank transfer.
 Wise has local accounts for all their currencies.
 And they will use that to guarantee the amount received by the recipient.